MouseBiteLabs/Game-Boy-MBC1-Cartridge/README.md

 <a href="https://oshpark.com/shared_projects/ZMBZcBb1">The board is also listed on OSH Park as well.</a> **Be sure to get them in 0.8mm thickness if you order from here.**

+## Required Equipment

+The EEPROMs on the board needs to be programmed somehow.
+I recommend using the GBxCart, as mentioned.
+These boards are fully compatible with it, and it makes reflashing games extremely easy using <a href="https://github.com/lesserkuma/FlashGBX">lesserkuma's FlashGBX software</a>.

+Alternatively, you can buy an EEPROM programmer with a TSOP adapter.
+The downside to this method is that you have to desolder the chip every time you want to program it.
+The <a href="https://flashcatusb.com/">FlashcatUSB</a> is one popular option in retro spaces.

 ## Board Configurations

 The board comes with four sets of jumper pads for solder bridges.
 SJ1 and SJ2 require you to solder bridge the middle pad either to the top pad or the bottom pad.
 SJ3 and SJ4 are configured by either leaving them alone or bridging them with solder.
 Here are the situations where you need to add solder bridges.